logo

 Droppa is from Bideford in North Devon, although he has just finished studying Anglo-Saxon, Norse, and Celtic at Cambridge University.
 He embarked on his debut tour in September, performing at venues throughout the UK and Ireland.
 ‘I have distinct memories of getting pulled out in primary school for my first guitar lesson when I was about 7, and coming in with my little acoustic,’ he said.
 ‘This doesn’t really translate over video but I’m about 6’2″, so even as a kid, I was massive (laughs) and I had this little diddy three-quarter guitar, which I outgrew within about two months!
 I don’t now remember a time when I’ve not been playing because it’s so second nature.
 I think if you asked my family, they’d tell you that even before I was born I was destined to be a rockstar – apparently I used to kick in my mum’s stomach whenever the Clash’s ‘Should I Stay Or Should I Go?’ would come on the radio!’

-‘I remember having to hoover the stairs and having ‘Back in Black’ by AC/DC on my mp3, and absolutely going for it and headbanging!’
+‘I remember me having to hoover the stairs and having ‘Back in Black’ by AC/DC on my MP3 player and absolutely going for it and headbanging

-A cherished childhood memory is his uncle buying him a little black MP3 player for Christmas when he was six, which gave him an introduction to heavier rock: ‘He was a proper rock/metalhead back in the 80’s, and so he loaded it up with the best of AC/DC, Led Zeppelin, Eric Clapton, Black Sabbath – six year old me played that MP3 player to death!
+He has a cherished childhood memory of his uncle buying him a little black MP3 player for Christmas when he was six, which started him on the path to heavier rock: ‘He was a proper rock/metalhead back in the 80’s, and so he loaded it up with the best of AC/DC, Led Zeppelin, Eric Clapton, Black Sabbath – six year old me played that MP3 player to death!
 That was probably my guitar awakening and I started playing a little over a year later.
 I remember me having to hoover the stairs and having ‘Back in Black’ by AC/DC on my MP3 player and absolutely going for it and headbanging (laughs).
 It’s one of those sort of happy childhood memories, which I had completely forgotten about until just now!’

 Interestingly, despite his hard rock pull, Droppa classifies himself ‘as a blues player first and foremost’: ‘I don’t pretend to be from the Deep South but it’s one of those callings which I’ve always had,’ he said enthusiastically.
 ‘I think growing up, I was listening to all the hard rock but the exploratory listening I was doing, in the sense of finding artists, was all in the blues sphere.
 Almost every vocalist who has inspired me has been either a blues or a soul vocalist, with the occasional rocker in there.
 Take Jay Buchanan from Rival Sons.
 I would classify him as a blues and soul singer, he has such an amazing voice.
 Have you ever had the chance to see them live?’
 I say that I haven’t.
 ‘Honestly, if you get the opportunity to watch them, they’re amazing, I’ve never seen a vocalist be so incredible live,’ he said.
 ‘I would argue he was better in person than he was on the album.
 I can’t wrap my head around how good that man is!
 Do you know the brothers Landreth?
 They’re very much soft rock/country rock-esque.
 They’re brothers, both of whom were on the professional scene for years before going and writing their own music.
 I’ve been listening to them for about three years, I absolutely wanted to see them and saw that they were coming to Bristol.
 It’s the only concert that I’ve been to that has made me cry, it was something else to experience that.’